-Lindsey A. Lusk is an associate in the firm’s Litigation Department.
-Ms. Lusk’s practice includes complex civil litigation and class-action litigation.
+Lindsey A. Lusk is an associate in the firm’s Complex Commercial Litigation Practice Group.
+Her practice includes complex civil litigation and class-action litigation.

 Ms. Lusk has a broad range of litigation experience in federal and state courts and in all phases of complex commercial litigation.
 She has represented clients in litigation concerning consumer class actions, trademark infringement, contract disputes, and other complex civil litigation, including international arbitrations.

 Ms. Lusk also maintains an active pro bono practice, representing clients in both criminal and civil matters.
 Her pro bono victories include winning much-needed asylum for a client fleeing political persecution and successfully negotiating with the state of Illinois to change regulations governing Medicare recipients’ access to medication that cures Hepatitis C. She has been recognized by the US District Court for the Northern District of Illinois for her commitment to pro bono work.